VainlyStrain/Vailyn/README.md

 > **WARNING**
 >
-> The reverse shell module is NOT production-ready yet!
-The techniques still need polishing & testing.
->
-> Also, beware that YOUR IP WILL BE VISIBLE IN THE SERVER LOGS.
+> Vailyn mainly employs Log Poisoning techniques.
+Therefore, YOUR IP WILL BE VISIBLE IN THE SERVER LOGS.

 The techniques (only work for LFI inclusions):